adam-maj/robotics/README.md

 In fact, given everything, it seems almost inevitable (to me) that **Tesla will win the humanoid robotics arms race with Optimus:**

 - Tesla is really a robotics company, not just a car company.
-- Their vehicles all have advanced perception, planning, and control systems. - They have their own proprietary SLAM algorithms, have trained large neural networks and vision systems for actuator control, and have custom chips for robotic inference.
+- Their vehicles all have advanced perception and planning capabilities.
+They have their own proprietary SLAM algorithms, have trained large neural networks and vision systems for actuator control, and have custom chips for robotic inference.
 - They have all the internal engineering expertise to develop these systems.
 - They have expertise building large-scale hardware and manufacturing supply chains.
 - In this sense, they have a 20-year head start building organizational competence with the robotics problem.